A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 \subsubsection{What drives the evolution of the hydrostatic mass bias?}

 In Fig.~\ref{Fig:CaseStudyEvolution} we show the time evolution of a number of different properties of the main progenitor, at both \rtwo\ (left) and \rfive\ (right).
 Starting with the results at \rtwo, in the top panel we show the ratio of the hydrostatic mass estimate to the true mass, henceforth referred to as the mass ratio, which is equivalent to $1-b$, where $b$ is the hydrostatic mass bias.
 The solid, dark blue line shows our fiducial estimate, calculated from the temperature and density profiles of the halo (for the discussion of other estimates plotted here see Section~\ref{Section:CaseStudy2}).
 Firstly, we see that this varies significantly over time, and is rarely at the ensemble average value shown by the purple/pink line in the panel (which is a linear fit to the ensemble values at $z=2, 1$ and $0$, indicated with a light pink square, dark pink triangle and purple circle, respectively).
-We note that the mass ratio evolution exhibits a number of notable features; we will focus in particular on the two illustrative dips in the mass ratio at $z\sim 0.6$ and $z\sim 1.35$, which as we will discuss next correspond to major merger events.
+We note that the mass ratio evolution exhibits a number of notable features; we will focus in particular on the two illustrative dips in the mass ratio at $z\sim0.6$ and $z\sim 1.35$, which as we will discuss next correspond to major merger events.

 To explain these features we show in the second panel the fractional increase in halo (\mtwo, pink) and black hole (purple) masses since the previous snapshot as an indicator of mass growth rate (i.e. it shows $M_i$/$M_{i-1}$, where $i$ denotes the snapshot at each time).
-We see that each dip in the mass ratio occurs before an episode of significant halo mass growth - indicating a major merger.
+We see that each dip in the mass ratio occurs \textit{before} an episode of significant halo mass growth - indicating a major merger.
+This is most likely due to the merging halo causing a flattening of the cluster's thermodynamic profiles, particularly at larger radii (further discussed in Section \ref{Section:CaseStudy3}).
 Often the major merger events are temporally correlated with the spikes in the fractional change in black hole mass indicating that during or in the aftermath of these halo mergers, major black hole -- black hole mergers occur as well.